 What Are the Benefits of an Implementation Plan?

 The implementation plan plays a large role in the success of your overall strategic plan.
-But more than that, communicating both your strategic plan and the implementation of it therein to all employees helps staff to feel as if they have a sense of ownership within the company’s long-term direction.
+But more than that, communicating both your strategic plan and the implementation of it therein to your team members helps them feel as if they have a sense of ownership within the company’s long-term direction.

-An implementation plan that’s well communicated also helps to increase cooperation across all teams.
+An implementation plan that’s well communicated also helps to increase cooperation across all teams through all the steps of the implementation process.
 It’s easy to work in a silo—you know exactly what your daily process is and how to execute it.
-But reaching across the aisle and making sure your colleague is aligned on the goals that you’re also trying to meet?
+But reaching across the aisle and making sure your team is aligned on the project goals that you’re also trying to meet?
 That’s another story entirely.
 But with an implementation plan in place, it helps to bridge the divide just a little easier.

 Additionally, with an implementation plan that’s thoroughly-researched and well defined, you can ensure buy-in from stakeholders and key partners involved in the project.
-And no matter which milestone you’re at, you can continue to get that buy-in time and time again.
+And no matter which milestone you’re at, you can continue to get that buy-in time and time again with proper documentation.

 At the end of the day, the biggest benefit of an implementation plan is that it makes it that much easier for the company to meet its long-term goals.
 When everyone across all teams knows exactly what you want to accomplish and how to do it, it’s easy to make it happen.

 There’s not really a standard one-size-fits-all solution when it comes to creating your implementation plan.
 It’s more of an amalgamation of tasks that comes from a needs assessment when evaluating your strategic plan.
-Generally, an implementation plan tends to look like the following.
+Generally, an implementation plan involves the following steps:

 - What teams need to be involved to achieve the strategic goals?